Different-Strokes-Calgary/website/pages/index.md

 program philosophy of “fun and fitness for life” in an environment that is both positive and supportive.

-# Open House
-Join us for a free hours of swimming at MNP Community & Sports Centre on Sunday, September 10, 2023 @ 6pm.
-There will be coaches on decks for a lite workout, and we may even have some pool games planned.
-Greeters will be at the entrance guiding people into the facility if it's your first time.

 # Swim Practices

 Swim practices are at: